 The recoverable amount of a CGU (or an individual asset) is the higher of its value in use and its fair value less costs to sell.
 Value in use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the CGU (or the asset).

-An impairment loss is recognised if the carrying amount of an asset or CGU exceeds its estimated recoverable amount.
-Impairment losses are recognised in the statement of profit and loss.
-Impairment loss recognised in respect of a CGU is allocated first to reduce the carrying amount of any goodwill allocated to the CGU, and then to reduce the carrying amounts of the other assets of the CGU (or group of CGUs) on a pro rata basis.
+An impairment loss is recognized if the carrying amount of an asset or CGU exceeds its estimated recoverable amount.
+Impairment losses are recognized in the statement of profit and loss.
+Impairment loss recognized in respect of a CGU is allocated first to reduce the carrying amount of any goodwill allocated to the CGU, and then to reduce the carrying amounts of the other assets of the CGU (or group of CGUs) on a pro rata basis.

-After impairment, depreciation/amortisation is provided on the revised carrying amount of the asset over its remaining useful life.
+After impairment, depreciation/amortization is provided on the revised carrying amount of the asset over its remaining useful life.

 (vi) Investment property